 eolis Downer engages with a diverse network of suppliers.
 Our partners range from large established businesses to smaller local business.
-Keolis Downer's supply chain can be broadly classified across 5 categories:
+Keolis Downer's Tier 1 supply chain can be broadly classified across 5 categories:

-- General Goods and Services: Purchases for operations including fuel, spare parts, uniforms, IT services and other items. - Maintenance Services: Maintenance works and services on vehicles and property - Subcontractors: Contractors hired by Keolis Downer to perform services such as consulting and other operational activities.
+- General Goods and Services: Purchases for operations including fuel, spare parts, uniforms, IT services and other items. - Maintenance Services: Maintenance works and services on vehicles and property. - Subcontractors: Contractors hired by Keolis Downer to perform services such as consulting and other operational activities. - Professional Services: Supporting functions for business which can include legal, financial and accounting advisory in addition to other technical services. - Capital Purchases: Purchase of assets such as fleet vehicles, land and buildings.